Rex-Mao/Rex-Mao.github.io/source/_posts/Operating-System-Ucore-Lab1.md

 Wait for the disk ready, and then use the supported method of hardware like outb (outb(..., 0x20)) to send the command to read sectors.
 Use insl to read a sector from the io.

 #### Prob 2
 First, we use the readseg method to load the ELFHDR from the kernel image(disk) to the virtual address @va.
 Then we use the the info stored in the ELFHDR to load the program content to the @va.
-Then the bootloader will call the entry point of kernel from the ELF Header so that the kernel code will take over.
+Then the bootloader will call the entry point of kernel from the ELF Header so that the kernel code will take over the hardware.

 ### Practice 5
 In this practice, we can use ebp and eip cleverly to trace the stackframe step by step.
 What we should to do is getting the current ebp value.
-Its value contains the last func ebp addr before it.
-We can also use this ebp value to get the func params(esp+2) and eip value (the addr which can return to last func(esp+1)).
-We can trace by those registers layer by layer until reach the ebp=0(means the addr which the bootloader start the kernel) or the STACKFRAME_DEPTH.
+Its value contains the last function ebp address before it.
+We can also use this ebp value to get the function params(esp+2) and eip value (the address which can return to last function(esp+1)).
+We can trace by those registers layer by layer until reach the ebp=0(means the address which the bootloader start the kernel) or the STACKFRAME_DEPTH.
 - PS
-    - Function Stack is built from high addr to low addr, so that we can use like esp+1 to get the last eip value(the addr which can return to last func to go on the processing)
+    - Function Stack is built from high address to low address, so that we can use esp+1 to get the last eip register value(the address which can return to last function to resume the processing)

 ### Practice 6